macrohumanity/digital-freedom-organizations/README.md

 **digital-freedom-organizations.md contains a list of seasoned organizations and corresponding resources with a shared mission -- defending domestic and international digital freedom and/or other human rights.**

-**Feel free to submit established additions and/or reasoned subtractions!**
+**Feel free to submit established additions and/or propose reasoned subtractions!**

 *Contact macrohumanity directly: 1rcummin@protonmail.com*